8 Rookie WordPress Mistakes You Don’t Want to Make

 If you are new to WordPress, there are some things you should know about working with this extremely popular content management system.
 Don’t make the same blunders that some beginners make.
 Here are eight WordPress mistakes to avoid when you get started.

 Shared hosting companies make a lot of slick offers: Unlimited bandwidth!
 Free email and domains!
 They seem offer everything you’d need, and only cost a few bucks a month.
 Well, if it seems too good to be true, it usually is.

 Many web hosting companies cram hundreds of websites onto their individual servers.
 This is a great way to save the hosting company some money, but if one of those sites gets big or has a traffic spike, it crowds out all of the others.
 If that big site happens to be yours, it could crash because you’ve quickly overrun the space on the shared server.

 Don’t force your website to live in a crowded space.

-Managed hosting services like Accelerated WP, Flywheel or WP Engine put far fewer sites on their servers so no matter how much traffic it gets, it will never bring down or interfere with others.
+Managed hosting services like BigScoots, Flywheel or WP Engine put far fewer sites on their servers so no matter how much traffic it gets, it will never bring down or interfere with others.
 Keeping fewer sites on one server means the server can dedicate more of its bandwidth to quickly serving requests for your site.